 1. Interpret and communicate results of chemistry experiments in scientific terms with an emphasis on the precision, accuracy, and shorthand notations generally accepted by the discipline of chemistry.

-2. Show, in writing, their reasoning and methods for successfully performing the following linear conversions: time, length, area, volume, density, mass, energy, solution concentration.
-These conversions may be from English or metric units and may be related by moles via a chemical equation.
-Interpret these same efforts of another student or scientist.
+2. Show, in writing, their reasoning and methods for successfully performing the following linear conversions: time, length, area, volume, density, mass, energy, solution concentration; interpret these same efforts of another student or scientist.

-6. Predict and/or interpret the results of an experiment based on a given model.
-By taking into account the precision limitations of the experimental set up, make appropriate suggestions for improving the accuracy of the results.
+10. Predict and/or interpret the results of an experiment based on a given model; by taking into account the precision limitations of the experimental setup, make appropriate suggestions for improving the accuracy of the results.

-9. Demonstrate cooperative and collaborative skills essential for working for authorities both alone and in groups on scientific problems.
-Qualities indicative of a good team member are promptness, reliability, thoroughness, topical focus, personal responsibility, a collegial treatment of differing views, and the ability to resolve personal differences in a constructive way.
+16. Demonstrate cooperative and collaborative skills essential for working for authorities both alone and in groups on scientific problems.

 General education/Related instruction lists